NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 > Effects: `::new((void *)p) U(std::forward<Args>(args)...)` if `is_aggregate_v<U>` is `false`, else `::new((void *)p) U{std::forward<Args>(args)...}`

-Ignoring that `is_aggregate/_v` is not an actual type trait, the problem here is dealing with this unusual circumstance<a name="agg-problem"/>:
+The problem here is dealing with this unusual circumstance<a name="agg-problem"/>:

 	struct Agg
 	{